BassemDev/anagrams/README.md

 To start with a simple command, let's use the help 👀 argument:
 - Run the command `java -cp target/anagrams-1.0-SNAPSHOT.jar com.ghazouanibassem.CLIAnagram -h` .

-The output you will receive from the terminal would be the following and this is the helpful message that explain for you how to interact with the terminal
+The output you will receive from the terminal would be the following and this is the helpful message that explains for you how to interact with the terminal.
 ```
 Welcome to Anagram CLI